CORS configuration for buckets

 Written by

-Object Storage lets you manage bucket CORS configurations.
-To upload the CORS configuration to Object Storage, you need to create an XML document as described in this section.
-You can obtain a document in this format by downloading an existing configuration.
+Object Storage allows you to manage bucket CORS configurations.
+To upload a CORS configuration to Object Storage, you need to create an XML document as described in this section.
+You can get a document in this format by downloading an existing configuration.

 <CORSConfiguration>